f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 **Flow of the use case**

 1) Ansible tower will grab all the playbooks from Github
 2) Playbook on ansible tower will first query the APIC for the tenant name and logical device cluster provided by the user and grab the BIG-IP name being used in the logical device cluster.
-Example - VM name -> **BigIP-01**
+Example - VM name -> **{TBIGIPVM}**
 3) Playbook will then query the variable file with the BIG-IP VM name to IP address matching and grab the correct BIG-IP credentials
 4) Playbook will mamange the pool memnbers on the BIG-IP